Xiao97Wang/Graphical-User-Interface-for-Tensor-Network-contraction/README.md

 How to use:

-Download the single .py file (the latest version is v002), then rune the following in CMD to open the graphical User interface:
+Download the single .py file (the latest version is v002), then run the following in CMD to open the graphical User interface:

 python GUI_TN_contraction_v002.py